How to Use Agile Kanban Methodology

 What is a Kanban Board?

 Agile Kanban methodology visually represents work as it’s managed throughout a process.
-By visualizing both the workflow and the work as it goes through the process, Agile identifies potential bottlenecks and blockers.
+A Kanban board is either a physical or digital visual representation of both the workflow and the work as it goes through the process.
+It identifies potential bottlenecks and blockers.

 Getting ahead of these possible issues allows work to flow at an optimal speed.
 Kanban can be used together with other methods.
 But it is most often used by teams where work can be best expressed as a continuous flow of incoming tasks, rather than broken up into projects or sprints.